gadher80/Twitter-Sentiment-Analysis/README.md

 # Sentiment Analysis with Twitter-Roberta

-This project is a Python script for performing sentiment analysis on Twitter data using the Twitter-Roberta model.
-The script can be used to analyze tweets from a CSV file or tweets from a specific user on Twitter using the Twitter API.
+This script uses the Hugging Face Transformers library to perform sentiment analysis on tweets using the Twitter-Roberta model.
+The script can analyze the sentiment of tweets from a static CSV file or from the Twitter API.

 ## Installation
 The script requires the following Python packages to be installed: